Elmoderador/Elmoderador/README.md

 I'm a developer passionate about creating useful software, exploring artificial intelligence, and continuously learning new technologies.

-This GitHub is where I build, experiment, and publish my projects.
+This profile showcases my projects, experiments, and continuous learning as a software developer.

 ---